microsoft/bedrock/gitops/azure-devops/ImageTagRelease.md

 ![Pre-Deployment Approvals](images/deployment-approvals.png)

 Moving on to `Tasks` and highlighting `Agent Job` will bring up a side panel that allows you to select an Agent Pool that is appropriate for the task.
-Because the scripts will uses Fabrikate, an Ubuntu 1604 Agent Pool is recommended.
+Because the scripts will use Fabrikate, an Ubuntu 1604 Agent Pool is recommended.

 ![Agent Pool](images/releases-agent-pool.png)

 The stages each involve two tasks: `Download scripts`, and `Run release.sh`.
 The `Download scripts` task downloads the [build.sh](https://github.com/Microsoft/bedrock/blob/master/gitops/azure-devops/build.sh) and [release.sh](https://github.com/Microsoft/bedrock/blob/master/gitops/azure-devops/release.sh) from the Microsoft/Bedrock repo.
-The inline script for `Download scripts` task is as follows:
+The inline script for `Download scripts` will download both scripts with the following commands:

 ```
 # Download build.sh